CloudBindle/bindle/PANCAN_README.md

 The environments built with SeqWare-Vagrant provide both GridEngine and Hadoop execution environments along with the full collection of SeqWare tools.

+This process can be used to create both single compute instances for small-scale computation and clusters of compute instances suitable for larger-scale computation.

 #### Steps

 * decide on cloud environment and request an account, when you sign up you should get the SeqWare-Vagrant settings you need